Something in the Air

 Three weeks later, Low’s friend was in excruciating pain again whenever she moved.
 She started living in Low’s guest bathroom, the only place that felt slightly less like a frying pan.
 Eventually, she moved upstate.
 A week after she left, Low found out that her building had installed smart meters in its basement too, a fact she relays with her eyes burning a hole through the floor at her feet.

 The WHO has a very long informational page about electromagnetic hypersensitivity.
-It is clearly written to be careful about stories like Low’s friend’s, describing the suffering as real but the idea that a person with EHS can specifically detect and feel EMF exposure as suspect.
+It is clearly written to be careful about stories like Low’s friend’s, describing the suffering as real but the idea that a person with EHS can specifically detect and feel electromagnetic-field exposure as suspect.
 “EHS is characterized by a variety of non-specific symptoms that differ from individual to individual.
 The symptoms certainly are real and can vary widely in their severity,” it reads.
 Then, “EHS has no clear diagnostic criteria and there is no scientific basis to link EHS symptoms to EMF exposure.
 Further, EHS is not a medical diagnosis, nor is it clear that it represents a single medical problem.”

-The friend, who asked to remain anonymous for fear of retribution from the telecom industry, calls us from upstate and retold the story, adding, “We’re truth detectives, sorting propaganda from reality.”
+The friend, who asked to remain anonymous for fear of retribution from the telecom industry, calls us from upstate and retells the story, adding, “We’re truth detectives, sorting propaganda from reality.”

 Of the thousands of isolated bits of pop-culture ephemera floating around TikTok, one of the stickiest is a clip of Khloé Kardashian berating her sister Kourtney in an episode of Keeping Up With the Kardashians that aired in the summer of 2016.